facebookresearch/habitat-lab/configs/README.md

 Habitat-API uses [Yacs configuration system](https://github.com/rbgirshick/yacs) with the paradigm of `your code + a YACS config for experiment E (+ external dependencies + hardware + other nuisance terms ...) = reproducible experiment E`.
-List of Yacs advantages:
+Yacs advantages:
 - Checks for type consistency.
 - All parameters and default values are searchable in the code.
-- A parameter doesn't need to be set explicitly as each parameter has a default value.
+- A parameter doesn't need to be set always as each parameter has a default value.
-- Freeze config to prevent unintended changes.
+- Ability to freeze config to prevent unintended changes.

 ## Config usage
 An example of how to merge default config with 2 others configs and overwrite